OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

   <img class="img-responsive xcode-img" style="padding: 25px 0; max-width: 750px" src="img/docs/openvidu-enterprise/improved-performance-3.gif">
 </p>

+#### Media quality improvements

+OpenVidu Enterprise with mediasoup raises the bar of what is possible with adaptive video quality for WebRTC, compared to what was possible with Kurento:

+- **Simulcast**

+    Simulcast is a technique that allows **optimizing the quality** of routed video, in accordance with the needs of each individual Subscriber.
+Depending on aspects such as device form-factor or network link quality, the video that gets delivered to each participant in a session can be adjusted to be the perfect match for each circumstance.

+    This comes in contrast with the more traditional method of adaptive video bitrate in Kurento, which was all-or-nothing and affected all participants equally, so it wasn't possible to adjust the quality individually for each one of them.

+    For more technical details about how simulcast works, check the [Simulcast technical details](./simulcast.md) page.

+- **VP9** (_not available yet, work in progress_)

+    An advanced video codec that brings better quality features when compared to VP8 and H264.

+    VP9 achieves better compression rates and better quality with lower bandwidth usage.
+It also supports SVC, which is in itself an improvement over the benefits provided by Simulcast.

+    Popular web browsers such as Google Chrome have integrated VP9 support for a while now, other browsers are slowly getting onboard, and OpenVidu will allow you to benefit from it too.

 #### 100% compatible with your current OpenVidu applications

+OpenVidu hides all complexity that lies behind swapping Media Server technologies: New SDKs, architecture changes, etc...

-Changing such a central component as the media server usually involves a lot of refactoring work at the application level.
-New SDKs must be used, basic architectural concepts may radically change, etc… But OpenVidu hides all of this complexity.
-There's no need to change a single line of your app.
-What used to work with OpenVidu Pro will work with OpenVidu Enterprise.
+With OpenVidu, there's no need to change a single line of your application: **what used to work with OpenVidu Pro will work as-is with OpenVidu Enterprise**.

 <br>